Uberi/University-Notes/PHIL145/PHIL145.md

 There is not always a single interpretation of an argument that is considered correct.
 This is especially obvious when dealing with the acceptability condition - everyone holds their own set of beliefs that influences what premises they will find acceptable.

 Many contingent truths are widely believed.
 If we do not have any reason not to believe it, then it is reasonable to accept them when they appear in premises.
 This is often called "common knowledge".
-For example, "all humans have hearts".
+For example, "all humans have hearts", though there may be counterexamples.

 However, not all humans have hearts.
 The claim can be made more acceptable by changing it to "virtually every living human has a heart".